The latest edition of the Michelin guide has been released. Norway now has 20 restaurants awarded a coveted star rating, more than ever before.

 “The range of top-quality Norwegian seafood is commendable, and the bread is made at their nearby bakery,” stated the Guide.
 Eating at Re-naa is a unique experience with the open kitchen placed at the very centre of the room.

-NEW: Hot Shop: Chef Jo Bøe Klakegg's Hot Shop is a “friendly, canteen-style neighbourhood bistro with a surprise tasting menu.”
+Hot Shop: Chef Jo Bøe Klakegg's Hot Shop is a “friendly, canteen-style neighbourhood bistro with a surprise tasting menu.”
 The Guide praised the “rich, technically adept dishes” for their “real depth of flavour.”

-NEW: Hyde: British chef Matthew North has created a fun location with low lights and loud music in the capital.
+Hyde: British chef Matthew North has created a fun location with low lights and loud music in the capital.
 “Dishes come with bold, punchy flavours, and the natural wines are particularly well-chosen,” states the Guide.

 Statholdergaarden: Elegance and tradition combine in this 17th-century building in downtown Oslo.
 Statholdergaarden offers “expertly rendered classical cooking” using “seasonal Norwegian ingredients in familiar combinations.”

-Other Michelin star restaurants in Norway
+Other One-Star Restaurants in Norway

-NEW: Lysverket, Bergen: Based within Bergen's art museum, Lysverket was awarded a star for its “intelligently crafted, balanced dishes” that “burst with flavour.”
+Lysverket, Bergen: Based within Bergen's art museum, Lysverket was awarded a star for its “intelligently crafted, balanced dishes” that “burst with flavour.”

 Under, Lindesnes: When it originally opened, many people thought the underwater restaurant Under would be something of a novelty.
 It is, yet the quality of the food has shone through regardless, showcasing local seafood with “stimulating contrasts of texture and flavour.”

-Other top restaurants in Scandinavia
+Other Top Restaurants in Scandinavia

 Two of those were in Denmark's capital city Copenhagen, where both Geranium and Noma retained their three-star status.
-In Sweden's capital Stockholm, Frantzén also retained its three-star status.
+Jordnær, located north of the capital in Gentofte, won a third star for the first time.